AizhEngHN/RBSS/README.md

 # RBSS
-RBSS: A fast subset selection strategy for multi-objective optimization For specific ideas and parameter settings, please refer to the paper [to be updated later].
+RBSS: A fast subset selection strategy for multi-objective optimization.

+For specific ideas and parameter settings, please refer to the paper [to be updated later].